 For prospective students (PhD or thesis-based MSc) interested in working with meI get lots of inquries from prospective students asking whether there are opennings in my group.
 For the right students, the answer is almost always YES (so there is no need to ask).
 If you are interested in joining my group as a PhD or thesis-based MSc student, I would encourage you to apply to the PhD in Computer Science program or the Master of Computer Science program.
 Concordia accepts applications with three different start dates (Fall, Winter, Summer).
 Please refer to the application information here.
 I especially encourage students from under-represented groups to consider applying.
 Note that direct entry into the PhD program from BSc is atypical in Canada.
-Students with a BSc should apply to the MSc program.
-For exceptional students, it is possible to fast-track to the PhD program after one year in the MSc program.
+Normally, students with a BSc should apply to the MSc program.
+For really excellent students, it is possible to fast-track to the PhD program after one year in the MSc program.
 However, for exceptional undergrads (e.g. if you already have publications at top-tier venues as undergrads), it may even be possible to be directly admitted to the PhD program -- please contact me directly in such exceptional cases.
 The application system will ask you to select one or more potential supervisors.
 You do not need my permission to select my name.
 Note that the supervisor selection in the application system is not binding.
 Every professor in the department will be able to see all applications.
 It is possible to be admitted under a professor regardless whether you have selected him/her as potential supervisor in your application.

 If you would like to contact me before or after the application, you are welcome to do so (however this is not necessary, and in general you should not expect a reply).
 You can send me the following items via email (PDF or plain text, or URL to a website containing these items).